wilsonsergio2500/efTurbo/README.md

     }
 }
 ```
-and This is all would ever be needed :-) (If not extending the base repo, when seeking your own implementation) Subsequently, the repo could be inject as such
+and This is all would ever be needed :smile: (If not extending the base repo, when seeking your own implementation) Subsequently, the repo could be inject as such
 ```c#
 public static IServiceCollection AddCustomerRepository(this IServiceCollection services) {